Is it real ice?

 What happens if it rains?

 Don’t worry!
-The ice rink is covered with a clear roof to gaze up at the sky without worry of getting wet.
+The ice rink is covered with a roof so there is no need to worry about getting wet.
 In the unlikely event that we need to cancel a session due to extreme weather conditions or act of God, we will re-book you for another session.

 Where can I leave my belongings?